fgsfds/Shadow-Warrior-Voxel-Pack/readme.txt

 ============================================================================================

 This pack provides voxel replacements for sprites in Shadow Warrior.
-It is meant to be used with BuildGDX and VoidSW ports.
+It is meant to be used with BuildGDX, VoidSW and Raze ports.

 ============================================================================================